tomkel/npm-discover/README.md

 ## Design

-Pull down data from [download-counts](https://github.com/npm/download-counts) and store in either PostgreSQL or Spark.
+Pull down data from [download-counts](https://github.com/npm/download-counts) and store in ElasticSearch.

-Use Python or Spark to identify trends in data.
+Use Chi-Squared test to identify trends in data.